akrm1/udemy_courses_analysis/Proposal.md

 ## Project Target:
-The project target is to find what the common characteristics that increase the probability to make the users subscribe to specific development course.
+The project target is to find the common characteristics that increase the probability to make the users subscribe to specific development courses.

 ## About The Dataset: